Decorating & Design

 10+ Magical Christmas Trees To Inspire Your Holiday Decorating

 Get into the spirit of the season with a look back at some of the best Christmas trees from the House & Home archives.
-Whether you prefer subtle decorations with artful wood accents or a more vintage look with rich garlands and antique ornaments, get inspired by magical Christmas trees from these Canadian holiday homes.
+Whether you prefer subtle natural decorations accented by white lights, or a more maximalist look with rich colour and vintage baubles, you’ll be inspired by the magical Christmas trees in these Canadian holiday homes.
 Scroll down!

 In the Cabbagetown, Toronto home of Colin Baird and Chris Bell, the tree is decorated with a green color scheme.
 “We aim for elegant and understated versus an explosion of Christmas,” says designer Colin Baird.
 “I think the green keeps it classic.”